GuilloSGit/FullTime-Force/README.md

 6. **README Instructions:** Provide detailed instructions in the README on how to install and run your project.
 Failure to include these instructions may result in rejection.

-### Evaluation Criteria to the
+### Evaluation Criteria

-We will assess your submission based on the following criteria:
+Will assess submission based on the following criteria:

-- Completeness
+- Completeness of the project
 - Code Cleanliness
 - Technology Assortment
 - Software Design
 - Testing Implementation
 - Quality of Instructions in README

-### Instructions
+### Instructions to fork and use this app

 1. Clone this repository.